USS Toledo (SSN-769): Maintenance 2006–2009

 Northrop Grumman Corporation was awarded a contract from the U.S. Navy for maintenance work, known as a depot modernization period, on Toledo.
 The initial planning contract was valued at about $34.7 million.
 The final value, including the actual execution, was $178.5 million.
 She arrived in December 2006 to Newport News, and the work was completed in March 2009.
-The project was delayed for eight months because of approximately 2,000 project changes.
+The project was delayed for eight months because of about 2,000 project changes.
 This was a competitive award under a Naval Sea Systems Command multiple award contract.

-In July 2009 two hull cracks, including one in her pressure hull, were discovered during a routine inspection.
-Although the Navy and Northrop Grumman launched two investigations into welding practices at the yard while Toledo was under maintenance, the cracks do not appear to be related to welds.
+In July 2009, two hull cracks, including one in her pressure hull, were discovered during a routine inspection.
+Although the Navy and Northrop Grumman launched two investigations into welding practices at the yard while Toledo was under maintenance, the cracks did not appear to be related to welds.

 Return to service

 Toledo left for another six-month deployment on 23 July 2010.
 In December 2010, she made a port call in Haifa, Israel.
 Commander Reckamp was received by the Haifa City Mayor Yona Yahav in the City Hall as is customary for visiting commanders of warships making port calls in Haifa.

 On 20 January 2011, Toledo returned to Groton, Connecticut, after a six-month deployment that included port calls in Cyprus, Bahrain, and Haifa.

 On 12 September 2019, Toledo completed an eight-month EUCOM deployment that included port calls in Faslane, Scotland and Haakonsvern, Norway.

 In early 2020, YouTuber and science communicator Destin Sandlin travelled aboard Toledo for 24 hours as part of a video series profiling different features and functions of the submarine.

-In May 2020, the crew of Toledo was awarded the Navy Unit Commendation for an eight-month intelligence collection deployment.
+In May 2020, the crew of Toledo was awarded the Navy Unit Commendation for an eight-month intelligence-collection deployment.